Improved Convergence Factor of Windowed Anderson Acceleration for Symmetric Fixed-Point Iterations: Main Results

-\begin{theorem}[Local convergence rate of modified AA(m) for nonlinear operators] Assume $\bx_*$ is a fixed-point of $q$ with $\bW:=\nabla q(\bx_*)$ symmetric, $\|\bW\|< 1$, and $\lambda_{\max}(\bW)\neq -\lambda_{\min}(\bW)$.
-Then there exists a constant $C_0'$ such that when $C_0>C_0'$ and $\bx^{(1)}$ is sufficiently close to $\bx_*$, modified AA(m) converges with local $r$-linear convergence factor no larger than $\sqrt{w_0\|\bW\|}$ with $w_0 < \|\bm{W}\|$. \end{theorem} Since the local $r$-linear convergence factor of the fixed-point iteration is $\|\bm{W}\|$, Theorem \ref{thm:main2} implies modified AA(m) outperforms the fixed-point iteration.
+Then there exists constants $c_0', C_0'>0$ such that when $C_0$ in \eqref{eq:AA_minimize1} is chosen to be larger than $C_0'$ and the initialization $x^{(1)}$ is sufficiently close to $x_*$ in the sense that $\|x^{(1)}-x_*\|<c_0'$, then the modified AA(m) converges with local $r$-linear convergence factor no larger than $\sqrt{w_0\|W\|}$, where $w_0$ is as defined in \eqref{eq:w0}. \end{theorem} } Since the {worst-case local $r$-linear convergence factor} of the fixed-point iteration is $\|{W}\|$, Theorem \ref{thm:main2} implies that the modified AA(m) outperforms the fixed-point iteration.
 The proof of Theorem \ref{thm:main2} is based on a similar argument to the proof of Theorem~\ref{thm:main1} and leverages the local first-order approximation of $q$.

+{ \begin{remark} It is worth noting that the modified subproblem \eqref{eq:AA_minimize1} is required for our theoretical analysis to hold; however, it is not necessary to implement in practice, because solving the subproblem \eqref{eq:aa_optimization} for AA(m) is essentially equivalent to setting $C_0$ to be large in \eqref{eq:AA_minimize1}.
+In all of our experiments, including for the nonlinear setting, we implement AA(m). \end{remark} }